- Informed Consent

 - Are there problems or side effects that may be caused by the treatments?

-- What methods will be used to prevent or relieve these problems or side effects?
+- What will be done to help prevent or relieve these problems or side effects?

-- What are the side effects of the treatment—immediate, short-term, and long-term?
+- What are the side effects of the treatment – immediate, temporary, and long-lasting?

 - How will having treatment affect my normal functions and everyday activities?